jkunimune/Djastiz/word_guide.md

 ### vel
 _verb_
-	*frequency*; rate at which something oscillates, progresses, or decays
+	*frequent*; rate at which something oscillates, progresses, or decays with respect to time

 ### veth
 _verb_